HERA-Team/hera_mc/docs/site_operations.md

 machines use upstart instead of systemd, as marked below.
 In those cases, use `sudo initctl restart <daemon_name>`.
 If on any of the upstart machines you get an error with "Unknown instance", try re-running but with `start` instead of `restart` in case the service wasn't running for some reason.
+You can list all upstart services with `initctl list`.

   - qmaster machine (note: to avoid having to type the password repeatedly you can run `sudo su root` before restarting all of these)